-Clinical psychologists assess and treat mental and emotional disorders.
-Such problems may range from the normal psychological crises related to biological growth (e.g., rebellion in adolescence, inadequate self-esteem at midlife) to extreme conditions such as schizophrenia or major depression.
+Clinical psychologists assess, treat, and prevent mental disorders.
+Such problems may range from the normal psychological crises (e.g., rebellion in adolescence, inadequate self-esteem) to extreme conditions such as schizophrenia or major depression.
 Many clinical psychologists also do research.
 For example, they may study the characteristics of psychotherapists associated with improvements of patients the factors that contribute to anxiety.

 People with master's and bachelor's degrees may not independently practice psychology.
 They may, however, work in clinical settings under the direction of a doctoral-level psychologist.
 In some cases this work could include testing or supervised therapy.

-For further information in this area, please refer to any of the following websites: http://www.div12.org/, http://www.divisionofpsychotherapy.org/, http://www.clinicalchildpsychology.org/, http://www.bsos.umd.edu/sscp/, http://www.abct.org/dHome/
+For further information in this area, please refer to any of the following websites: www.div12.org/, www.divisionofpsychotherapy.org/, www.clinicalchildpsychology.org/, www.abct.org/Home/

 Community psychologists are concerned with everyday behavior in natural settings -- the home, the neighborhood, and the workplace.
 They seek to understand the factors that contribute to normal and abnormal behavior in these settings.
 They also work to promote health and prevent disorder.
 Whereas clinical psychologists tend to focus on individuals who show signs of disorder, most community psychologists concentrate their efforts on groups of people who are not mentally disordered (but may be at risk of becoming so) or on the population in general.

-For further information in this area, please refer to the following website: http://www.scra27.org/.
+For further information in this area, please refer to the following website: www.scra27.org/.

-For further information in this area, please refer to the following website: http://www.div17.org/.
+For further information in this area, please refer to the following website: www.div17.org/.

 Conservation psychologists work in a related area concerned specifically with the human impact on the environment.
 Conservation psychologists conduct research designed to understand and solve environmental problems, such as global warming.
 For example, a conservation psychologist might investigate the effectiveness of a social norms marketing campaign to reduce home energy consumption.